peterhinch/micropython-msgpack/README.md

 # 4. API

-In applications using `ujson`, MessagePack provides a dop-in replacement with the same API.
+In applications using `ujson`, MessagePack provides a drop-in replacement with the same API.
 The human readable (but large) strings are replaced by compact binary `bytes` objects.